zjc0507/datascienceunitec/HelloWorld.md

 c) It is always the global environment
 d) It is the package search list

+a)

 28. Take a look at the 'iris' dataset that comes with R. The data can be loaded with the code: library(datasets) data(iris)
-A description of the dataset can be found by running ?iris
-There will be an object called 'iris' in your workspace.
+A description of the dataset can be found by running ?iris There will be an object called 'iris' in your workspace.
 In this dataset, what is the mean of 'Sepal.Length' for the species virginica?
 Please round your answer to the nearest whole number.
 [0.5]

 29. Continuing with the 'iris' dataset from the previous Question, what R code returns a vector of the means of the variables 'Sepal.Length', 'Sepal.Width', 'Petal.Length', and 'Petal.Width'?
 [0.5]